SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

-## The Solace PubSub+ Software Event Broker
+## The Solace PubSub+ Event Broker: Software

-The [PubSub+ Advanced Event Broker](https://solace.com/products/event-broker/) of the [Solace PubSub+ Platform](https://solace.com/products/platform/) efficiently streams event-driven information between applications, IoT devices and user interfaces running in cloud, on-premise, and hybrid environments using open APIs and protocols like AMQP, JMS, MQTT, REST and WebSocket.
-It can be installed into a variety of public and private clouds, PaaS, and on-premise environments, and brokers in multiple locations can be linked together in an [Event Mesh](https://solace.com/what-is-an-event-mesh/) to dynamically share events across the distributed enterprise.
+The [PubSub+ Event Broker: Software](https://solace.com/products/event-broker/) of the [Solace PubSub+ Platform](https://solace.com/products/platform/), efficiently streams event-driven information between applications, IoT devices and user interfaces running in cloud, on-premises, and hybrid environments using open APIs and protocols like AMQP, JMS, MQTT, REST and WebSocket.
+It can be installed into a variety of public and private clouds, PaaS, and on-premises environments, and brokers in multiple locations can be linked together in an [event mesh](https://solace.com/what-is-an-event-mesh/) to dynamically share events across the distributed enterprise.

 ## Overview